 The warrants are exercisable on the date of issuance and have an exercise price of \$0.003 per share and a contractual term of ten years.
 In December 2020, 71,862 warrants were exercised at \$0.003 per share, resulting in cash proceeds of less than \$1 thousand.
 As of December 31, 2020, 134,106 warrants to purchase Series A-1 preferred were outstanding.
-The Company will continue to re-measure the fair value of the liability associated with the warrant to purchase shares of Series A-1 preferred at the end of each reporting period until the earlier of the exercise or expiration of the applicable warrant or until such time that the underlying convertible preferred stock is reclassified to permanent equity.
+The Company continued to re-measure the fair value of the liability associated with the warrant to purchase shares of Series A-1 preferred at the end of each reporting period until the Reorganization, when the underlying convertible preferred stock was reclassified to permanent equity.